 While understanding the company's goals, motivated employees are also excellent in understanding and achieving their own goals.

-8. Work towards achieving organization’s goals
+8. Work towards achieving the organization’s goals

 In addition to working hard to achieve their individual goals, motivated employees also work towards achieving team and company goals.